alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ![Canary Deployment](images/canary.png "I see the canary!")

-6. Approve the canary deployment for the pipeline to complete
+6. Approve the canary deployment for the pipeline to complete and go back to the web page and you should see Captain Canary has left as his work here is done.

-# Lab 5: Multicloud Deployments
+# Lab 5 - Multicloud Deployments

 ## Summary
 Our SRE team wants to increase resiliency by adopting multi-cloud deployments.
 AWS EKS joins our GCP GKE deployment.
 Twice the clouds, twice the resilience, same amount of effort.
 (That last part is actually true.)
 The platform team has already created the EKS cluster for us, but we need to create a new namespace for our application.